Last revised: June 1, 2021

-1. Robert Hamerton-Kelly, Sacred Violence, pp. 177-179.
-Link to an excerpt of “The Church as a Structure of Agape Based on the Imitation of Christ Crucified.”
+1. Robert Hamerton-Kelly, Sacred Violence, pp. 177-179, within the wider section “The Church as a Structure of Agape Based on the Imitation of Christ Crucified.”

 3. Raymund Schwager, Jesus in the Drama of Salvation, pp. 31, 59, 86, 113, 117.
 The final citation here comes in an important conclusion to the “Third Act: The Bringer of Salvation Brought to Judgment,” a section excerpted here entitled “The Self-Judgment of Sin in the Judgment of Jesus”: